-We have written a lot about staying safe while traveling alone, but have generally avoided focusing only on the safety of women because our safety tips apply equally to everyone.
+We have written a lot about staying safe while traveling alone, but have generally avoided focusing only on the safety of women specifically because we believe our tips apply equally to everyone.
 Essentially, they boil down to 5 fundamental principles but we have any more tips in this comprehensive safety post.

 “Are you by yourself?”
 Solo Traveler community member Charlene recently wrote to me to say this is the one question she is frequently asked when traveling alone that she doesn't know how to answer.
-We took the question to the Solo Travel Society, and asked our actively engaged group of travelers on Facebook, “How would you respond to this question?” the vast majority of responses came from other women.
-So here we are.
+We took the question to the Solo Travel Society, and asked our actively engaged group of travelers on Facebook, “How would you respond to this question?”
+There were well over 100 responses, which generally fell into the following categories.

 Never Answer the Question: Tricia shared how she gets ahead of the question by giving the impression that she is with others.
 Never answer that.
 A person asking you that straight away is suspect.
 With certain people like taxi drivers or others I don’t feel comfortable with knowing I’m alone, I have done a couple of things.
 One is I make clear before they even ask or wonder that I’m on my way to meet my husband or a group of friends.
 I make up a story.
 Sometimes I say I need to make a phone call and step away just far enough that they can hear the pretend conversation. … Never advertise that you are alone.
 Never announce it.
 And if need be, pretend you are not.

 Bonnie takes her cue from the professionals.
 She said, “I have been practicing the art of responding politely without answering the question asked, as seasoned politicians and other public figures often do in interviews.
 It seems like a useful skill.”

 Deidra said that it “depends on the location, the circumstances, and who is asking.
-If it is a fellow traveler on day tour or your B&B hostess, that is one thing.
+If it is a fellow traveler on a day tour or your B&B hostess, that is one thing.
 If it is a taxi driver or random person approaching you as you shop, then no. But I am never ashamed of it and proudly enjoy traveling solo.”

-I agree with everyone that it depends on the circumstances.
+Patricia shared this story: I agree with everyone that it depends on the circumstances.
 That said, I was shopping in Torremolinos a couple of years ago, and the young, nice and friendly shopkeeper asked me if I was traveling alone.
 I said yes, and after some more chatting, he said: “I'll marry you!
 I already have a wife and children here, but I can buy you a house in Morocco where I can have more than one wife.
 I'll also get you 100 camels.
 They are worth 1000 each, and you can sell one when you need cash.
 The things that went through my head!
 I politely declined, of course, and spent the rest of the week pondering what was that all about.

-A common thread running through all these responses is what I think is the most important point of all: trust your instincts.
+Trust Your Instincts: A common thread running through all these responses is what I think is the most important point of all: trust your instincts.

 LaDell shared, “I went to Africa by myself to meet up with a tour group.
 During some unscheduled time in Victoria Falls I went to the public market on my own.
 A young vendor said he would like to go home with me.
 I laughed and said my husband wouldn't like that.
 He asked where my husband was, and I told him my (imaginary) husband was back at the hotel.
 This was not likely a dangerous situation, but I believe in following my instincts when traveling.
 It is really no one's business whether you are alone.
 A lie doesn't hurt.”